testfairy/docs/docs/051_Platforms/41_Xamarin.md

 ### Xamarin Insights Integration

-With Insights, Xamarin developers can review their app usage using Xamarin.Insights component.
-TestFairy fills in the gap and will provide additional metrics such as cpu usage and memory allocation and even video capture from the device.
-Any question you as a developer may have, will be answered in the TestFairy session report.
+With Insights, Xamarin developers can review their app usage using the Xamarin Insights component.
+TestFairy fills in the gap by providing additional metrics, such as CPU usage and memory allocation and even video capture from the device.
+Any question you may have, as a developer, will be answered in the TestFairy session reports.

 ![alt](../../img/ios/xamarin-insights/xamarin-insights-integration.png)

-In Insight's left sidebar, you will now see a link to the session recorded by TestFairy.
+In the left sidebar of **Insights**, you will now see a link to the session recorded by TestFairy.

 ## Integration